 The sizing ranges for the men’s Flash 55 pack are quite narrow in terms of torso lengths and hip belt sizes (see specs above), so I’d encourage you to try on a few different sizes to zero in on a comfortable fit.
 Based on the numbers, I should be able to use a Flash 55 in a medium, but the large size fits better, both in the torso and the hips.
 If you’re between sizes, I’d definitely recommend sizing up.

-The REI Flash 55 is a highly configurable, ventilated, roll top backpack that weighs 2 lbs 10 oz, but can be stripped down to 2 lbs 3 oz by removing several optional components.
+The REI Flash 55 is a highly configurable, ventilated, roll-top backpack that weighs 2 lbs 10 oz but can be stripped down to 2 lbs 3 oz by removing several optional components.
 If you’ve never owned a backpack that’s this lightweight, the Flash 55 is a good ultralight pack to cut your teeth on.
-Fully configured and out-of-the-box, with its top lid and full compression system, you can use it like your existing backpack as long as you don’t exceed its maximum recommended load of 30 lbs or gear, water, and food weight.
-If you want to experiment with removing the lid and just using the roll top, or in removing components, you can do that when you’re ready.
-Regardless, I think you’ll still be impressed at how well the Flash 55 carries compared to a heavier weight backpack with a more substantial frame.
+Fully configured and out-of-the-box, with its top lid and full compression system, you can use it as your existing backpack as long as you don’t exceed its maximum recommended load of 30 lbs or gear, water, and food weight.
+If you want to experiment with removing the lid and just using the roll-top, or in removing components, you can do that when you’re ready.
+Regardless, I think you’ll still be impressed at how well the Flash 55 carries compared to a heavier-weight backpack with a more substantial frame.

-If you’re a more experienced lightweight backpacker, switching to the Flash 55 can provide you with a lower cost way to reduce your pack weight than other comparable packs, with more features, and more flexibility.
-It’s also a far better backpack in my opinion than an Osprey Exos 58 (see our review) and better than the Gregory Optic 58 (see our review) if you prefer a roll top.
-That’s saying something, because these two packs are the industry leaders for sub 3 pound, ventilated backpacks at the $200 price point.
+If you’re a more experienced lightweight backpacker, switching to the Flash 55 can provide you with a lower-cost way to reduce your pack weight than other comparable packs, with more features, and more flexibility.
+It’s also a far better backpack in my opinion than an Osprey Exos 58 (see our review) if you prefer a roll top.
+That’s saying something because this pack is the industry leader for a sub 3 pound, ventilated backpack at the $200 price point.
 My advice would be to try out the REI Flash 55 and compare them for yourself.
 This pack is a winner.